JohanVanslembrouck/corolib/studies/final_suspend/Avoiding_memory_leaks.md

 The reader is also referred to the p14X0_coroutine_handle.cpp and p14X0e_coroutine_handle.cpp examples.

-Notice tha the implementation of await_suspend() in struct final_awaiter2 is very close to the await_suspend() implementation in final_awaiter0.
+Notice that the implementation of await_suspend() in struct final_awaiter2 is very close to the await_suspend() implementation in final_awaiter0.

 ## Pushing the result from the promise_type object to the async_task object